-The State of Maine 2012 Integrated Water Quality Monitoring and Assessment Report, prepared by the Department pursuant to Sections 303(d) and 305(b) of the Federal Water Pollution Control Act, lists the minor tributaries of the Penobscot River located between Orson Island and the Veazie Dam (ME0102000509\226R) as "Category 2: Rivers and Streams Attaining Some Designated Uses - Insufficient Information for Other Uses,"
+The State of Maine 2012 Integrated Water Quality Monitoring and Assessment Report, prepared by the Department pursuant to Sections 303(d) and 305(b) of the Federal Water Pollution Control Act, lists the main stem of the Saco River (ME0106000211_619R) located in Standish as "Category 2: Rivers and Streams Attaining Some Designated Uses - Insufficient Information for Other Uses."

 The Report lists all of Maine's fresh waters as, "Category 4-A: Waters Impaired by Atmospheric Deposition of Mercury."
 Impairment in this context refers to a statewide fish consumption advisory due to elevated levels of mercury in some fish tissues.
 The Report states, "All freshwaters are listed in Category 4A (TMDL Completed) due to USEPA approval of a Regional Mercury TMDL.
 Maine has a fish consumption advisory for fish taken from all freshwaters due to mercury.
-Many waters and many fish from any given water, do not exceed the action level for mercury.
-However, because it is impossible for someone consuming a fish to know whether the mercury level exceeds the action level, the Maine Department of Health and Human Services decided to establish a statewide advisory for all freshwater fish that recommends limits on consumption.
-Maine has already instituted statewide programs for removal and reduction of mercury sources," Pursuant to 38 M.R.S.A. § 420(1-B)(B), "a facility is not in violation of the ambient criteria for mercury if the facility is in compliance with an interim discharge limit established by the Department pursuant to section 413 subsection 11."
-Pursuant to 06-096 CMR 519(1)(A)(2), the Department is making a best professional judgment decision that the discharge of filter backwash from this facility is exempt from interim mercury limits, and the Department has no information that this discharge causes or contributes to the mercury impairment.
+Many waters and many fish from any given water do not exceed the action level for mercury.
+However, because it is impossible for someone consuming a fish to know whether the mercury level exceeds the action level, the Maine Department of Human Services decided to establish a statewide advisory for all freshwater fish that recommends limits on consumption.
+Maine has already instituted statewide programs for removal and reduction of mercury sources."